tstockwell/TermSatNet/README.md

 I originally developed these ideas to serve as the core engine of programming language.
 What I have is good enough to move on, so I'm going to code this, write docs, and call it done.

-What follows is an overview of the documentation.
+What follows is an overview of the documentation so far.
 It presents two systems of logic that work by minimizing expressions, and shows that proofs in the latter system have a maximum length that is a polynomial function of the length of the axiom.

 ## [System C](https://github.com/tstockwell/TermSatNet/wiki/system-c)
 System C (for cofactors) is a system of propositional logic, inspired by [existential graphs](https://en.wikipedia.org/wiki/Existential_graph) and the [Laws Of Form](https://en.wikipedia.org/wiki/Laws_of_Form).
-> But it's designed for machines instead of humans, and it's designed to produce to shorter proofs.
+> But it's designed for machines instead of humans, and it's designed to produce shorter proofs.

 Basic expressions are composed of the constant T, variables, and nand operators.